Home

 E) Lower Control Limit - LCL

-Choices A and E are a function of the process, the goal is to have the voice of the process (VOP) perform within the voice of the customer (VOC) specifications.
-You may get one, two, or all three of the customer specifications and they may also provide attribute information, and more.
+Choices A and E are functions of the process.
+The goal is to have the Voice of the Process (VOP) perform within the Voice of the Customer (VOC) specs.
+You may get one, two, or all three of the customer specs and they may also provide attribute information, and more.

 2) Which of the following are characteristics of the inputs to a process.